hootstheowl/bloat-loader/README.md

 # Bloat loader for [webpack](http://webpack.github.io/)

-bloat-loader is a webpack loader that will replace all require() and import declarations with the requested file's source code.
+bloat-loader is a webpack loader that will replace all import declarations with the requested file's source code.
 Effectively, bloating your code from this:
 ``` javascript
 import FooBar from 'app/directory/FooBar';